-Five Business Reasons to Move Integration to the Cloud
+What are the Five Business Reasons to Move Integration to the Cloud?

 In 2020, digital transformation has accelerated so quickly that companies are either pulling further ahead or falling further behind than their competition than they were before the pandemic.

-With that being said, given the current environment and trends around digital transformation growth, we can’t think of a more appropriate topic to discuss than why you need to move your integration solution to the cloud.
+With that being said, given the current environment and trends around digital transformation growth, we can’t think of a more appropriate topic to discuss than why you should move your integration solution to the cloud.

 Here are the top five business reasons you can make today that your business should migrate integration to the cloud.